 The Admin Tab allows for the deletion of survey information, only available to Administrative Users.

-One team member should create a sketchmap of the site using graph paper (Figure 37) or a digital device (Figure 38).
+While on site, one team member should create a sketchmap of the site using graph paper (Figure 36) or a digital device (Figure 37).
 Sketchmaps should include the site name and date, scale, a north arrow, photo point, flow direction, GPS and SPF reading points, and water quality and flow measurement locations.
 Other helpful information includes location of trails, roads, fences, structures, or other modifications, as well as identifying a point of reference for future surveys.

-Remember that for the first survey these polygons are initially entered on the Site Polygons Tab (See Spring Site Information, Figure 13), and must then be applied to the Survey.
-From the Survey Form, click the Add/Edit Survey Polygons Hyperlink above the row of tabs.
-When this form opens (Figure 34), from the North Base dropdown select either Magnetic or True to designate how Aspect was measured during the survey.
+Remember that for the first survey these polygons are initially entered on the Site Polygons Tab (See Spring Site Information, Figure 14), and must then be applied to the Survey.
+From the Survey Form, click the Survey Polygons, Soils, and Vegetation hyperlink above the row of tabs.
+When this form opens (Figure 38), from the North Base dropdown select either Magnetic or True to designate how Aspect was measured during the survey.
 If you enter Magnetic, you must also make sure there is a Declination value so the database can calculate the True North.
-Make sure you click Save.
+Make sure you click Save before associating the site polygon to the survey.

-Note: The column for Aspect values (for example, the column “Aspect MN” in Figure 39 below) will not be visible until you select your North Base option and then click Save.
+Tip: The column for Aspect values (for example, the column “Aspect MN” in Figure 38 below) will not be visible until you select your North Base option and then click Save.

 To remove an existing site polygon, simply click on the Code letter and click the “Remove Polygon” button on the next page.
 You can only delete an existing polygon if all Flora records for that polygon have already been deleted.

 The total area, microhabitat count, and geomorphic diversity are automatically calculated as Polygon data are added to the survey.
 To edit polygon data after they are entered, click the Code (A, B, C, etc), edit the polygon information, and then click Save.
-To return to the Survey Page, click the Back to Survey Info hyperlink (highlighted in Figure 34).
+To return to the Survey Page, click the Back to Survey Info hyperlink.

 For each polygon the surveyors should estimate the percent of the polygon surface covered by each grain size represented, with the total equal to 100%, where: